BBaysinger/bb-portfolio/docs/architecture-decisions.md

 # Architecture Decisions Log

+> See also: [Engineering Standards](./engineering-standards.md) for the conventions and guardrails referenced by these decisions.

 This file records major technical decisions for the portfolio project.
 Each entry includes the date, decision, reasoning, alternatives, and current status.
 New decisions should be appended chronologically.